coolatom/coolatom/README.md

 I hope my work makes the world a better place!
 - 🔭 I’m currently working on chatapp on #React, #Node.js and #Socket.io
 - 🌱 I’m currently learning JavaScript, React & Redux, Node.js
+- ⚡ Fun fact:
+My older brother called me a "red-haired Jew" - out of my thirst for knowledge.:nerd_face:
+And the younger one saw me as a super-hero - cause I could solve any problem.:superhero_man:
+As a result, I became a developer!:microscope:+:zap:=:man_technologist:
 - 📫 How to reach me:
 <div id="contact" align="left">
 	<p>		:arrow_right:	<a href="mailto:artemkucheriaviy@gmail.com?Subject=Hello from GitHub!">mail to 		coolatom</a>